The Perfect Chocolate Bundt Cake Recipe2013-04-28

 This is an easy cake recipe that takes just minutes to put together.
 Pour the batter into the bundt pan and you are ready to go.
 From idea to dessert in just over an hour.

 Here is what Camilla says about her Perfect Chocolate Bundt Cake Recipe:

 “If you think “perfect” is a bit much, I should note that I originally called this cake “Pluperfect Chocolate Bundt.”
 I am just that certain of its total awesomeness (so much so that I am slipping into skateboarder hyperbole as I write).
 I should back up and explain my goals in developing my chocolate Bundt: 1) an intense chocolate flavor; 2) a moist and tender crumb; and 3) still quick, easy and one-bowl.
 Done, done and done.
 Enjoy!”

 You really will love this one.
-If you like this recipe, we’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
+If you like this recipe, we’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment and your own recipes below.